-- a) First Gathering Points (where crops received from farmers are first stored by a purchasing company): on a site-by-site basis. - b) Storage sites (where managed separately e.g.ports) - c) Processors (oilseed crushing plants, vegetable oil refineries etc. who will process the crop): on a site-by-site basis. - d) Feed Companies (shippers, traders, feed mills, blending plants, etc. who will trade/produce feed using products/ coproducts produced by a processor): on a site-by-site basis.
+- a) First Gathering Points (where crops received from farmers are first stored by a purchasing company): on a site-by-site basis. - b) Storage sites (where managed separately e.g.ports) - c) Processors (oilseed crushing plants, vegetable oil refineries etc. who will process the crop): on a site-by-site basis. - d) Shippers/ Merchants: on a business-by-business basis.